-Members of the network are professionals and students of finance and accounting who are unified by our Common Aspirations.
+Members of the network are professionals and students of finance and accounting who are unified by our common aspirations.
 Members educate ourselves and each other about skills, resources and visions that are required for financial management of cooperative and solidarity enterprises in black and indigenous communities.

-Professional members work in financial services like bookkeeping, accounting, finance, investment management, management consulting and related fields.
+Professional members work in financial services like accounting, bookkeeping, finance, investment management, management consulting and related fields.

 Learn skills from experts in cooperative accounting and finance.

 Connect with a small network of professionals and students in accounting and finance with common values and interests.

 Collaborate on work and share skills with other members.

 Participate in political education around our common aspirations.

 Currently, financial dues are not a membership requirement.